Name Files Following LEMDO Naming Conventions

 Note that while SVN can handle punctuation characters in file and folder names, files

-with punctuation and spaces in their names can still cause problems.
-To avoid any
+with punctuation and spaces in their names can still cause problems when they are

 Our practice for naming edition files follows scholarly conventions for play naming.